-As noted previous, the next major lower level was again the Negated early November 170.50 major weekly channel DOWN Break apparent on the weekly chart (through last Friday http://bit.ly/2MXKBzo) with a Tolerance to the 170.00 'big penny'.
-The holiday period weakness has left that retested, and it remains critical for the overall trend.
-And if it needed any reinforcement, note that on the recent 'haven' rally the DECEMBER BUND FUTURE failed right up near the still important 173.25 area.
+As noted previous, the next major lower level was again the Negated early November 170.50 major weekly channel DOWN Break apparent on the weekly chart (through last Friday http://bit.ly/3a3njCa) with a Tolerance to the 170.00 'big penny'.
+The holiday period weakness left that retested, and it remains critical for the overall trend.
+And if it needed any reinforcement, note that on the recent 'haven' rally the DECEMBER BUND FUTURE failed right up near the still important 173.25 area, as it also did back in early December.